 Step 2-Find Local Food Pantries

-Before you continue planning, make sure you have a local food pantries willing to take the produce.
-It was important to know before we broke ground if we would have an avenue for distribution of the fresh produce come the harvest months.
+Before you continue planning, make sure you have local food pantries willing to take the produce.
+It was important to know before we broke ground if we would have an avenue for distribution of the fresh produce to come in the harvest months ahead.
 Click here to go to the local food bank page.

 Step 3-Find Your Land